 Kidney stone management

 Kidney stones are common in people with hyperoxaluria, but they don't always need to be treated.
-If large kidney stones are causing pain or blocking urine flow, you may need to have them removed or broken up so they can pass in the urine.
+If large kidney stones cause pain or block urine flow, you may need to have them removed or broken up so they can pass in the urine.

 Preparing for an appointment

-For treatment of kidney stones associated with hyperoxaluria, you may start by seeing your family doctor.
-If you have large, painful kidney stones or stones that are damaging your kidneys, your doctor may refer you to a doctor who specializes in treating problems in the urinary tract (urologist or nephrologist).
+For treatment of kidney stones linked to hyperoxaluria, you may start by seeing your primary care doctor.
+If you have large, painful kidney stones or stones that are damaging your kidneys, you may get referred to a specialist.
+This could include a doctor called a urologist, who treats problems in the urinary tract, or a kidney doctor, called a nephrologist.